3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

-This means if you need government assistance (and nursing home costs paid by Medicaid are considered government assistance), and you have significant assets, you will have to spend down your assets.
+This means if you need government assistance (and long-term care services paid by Medicaid are considered government assistance), and you have significant assets, you will have to spend down your assets.

-What does this all mean if you are non-MAGI eligible?
+What does this all mean if you need to qualify for Medicaid?

 Here’s an example.
 Let’s say you have $150,000 in a 401k.
 You are diagnosed with Alzheimer’s.
-Your family enrolls you in a nursing home, and they immediately apply for Medicaid to pay.
+Your family enrolls you in a nursing home, and they immediately apply for Medicaid to pay for your care.
 Medicaid says, “Nope.
 You will need to spend down that $150,000 for us to pay.”
 This scenario is the infamous “Medicaid spend-down” process.

-Can you have life insurance, though?
+How does life insurance affect Medicaid eligibility, though?
 We discuss that next.

 How Does Life Insurance Affect Medicaid Eligibility?